MileHacker Logo

 Appropriate Charitable Giving

 If you wish to donate, do so through established local charities or community projects rather than giving directly to individuals.
-This helps ensure funds are utilized effectively for community development.
+This helps ensure funds are utilized effectively for the local community development.

 Research Local NGOs